hyperledger/fabric/docs/source/glossary.rst

 --------------

 Current state data is stored in a state database for efficient reads and queries from chaincode.
-These databases include levelDB and couchDB.
+Supported databases include levelDB and couchDB.

 .. _System-Chain: